oracle/weblogic-kubernetes-operator/documentation/staging/content/quickstart/prepare.md

 ---

-1. Create and label a namespace that can host one or more domains:
+1. Create and label a namespace that can host one or more domains.

     ```shell
     $ kubectl create namespace sample-domain1-ns